pengfei99/audioToText/README.md

 There are many ASR models, if you want a full list, you can visit the hugging face [repo](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition)

+We have only tested:
+- voxtral-Mini-3B-2507:
+-

-### 3.1  Voxtral asr models
+### 3.1  Voxtral models

-Voxtral is a serious next-generation ASR model
+Voxtral is a serious next-generation ASR model families.
+It provides different type models for difference use case:

-Mini 4B Realtime 2602
+- VoxtralMini-4B-Realtime-2602 : for streaming
+- Voxtral-Mini-3B-2507 :

+> our benchmark uses a quantified model(Q5_K_M) from https://huggingface.co/bartowski/mistralai_Voxtral-Mini-3B-2507-GGUF

 ###

 ##